Jasleenkaurnotay/railsapp/railsproject/drkiq/README.md

 # Using Terraform to deploy RAILS application to AWS

-A customer RAILS application has been built and dockerized with companion services: Sidekiq, Redis and Postgresql
+A custom RAILS application has been built and dockerized with companion services: Sidekiq, Redis and Postgresql

 A brief summary of the deployment process is: